How to spend the tax return you'll hopefully be getting

 There's nothing like seeing the Sydney Opera House and city skyline reflected in the harbour at night.
 Sydney is calling - treat yourself to a glamorous staycation and see your home city in a new light.

 If you're keen to escape the (02) area code, bag yourself a cheap domestic flight and a couple of nights’ accommodation in one of Australia’s glorious destinations.
-Soak up Melbourne’s laneway vibes and check out the Dior exhibition at the National Gallery of Victoria (27 Aug – 7 Nov), browse the foodie delights at Adelaide’s Central Market and go winery hopping in McLaren Vale; or kick back and relax along the white sandy beaches of the Whitsundays.
+Soak up Melbourne’s laneway vibes and check out the MoMA Exhibition at the National Gallery of Victoria (until 7 October), browse the foodie delights at Adelaide’s Central Market and go winery hopping in McLaren Vale; or kick back and relax along the white sandy beaches of the Whitsundays.

 Old Favourite (sort of)